Want to join the gym but not sure where to start? Or maybe you don't fancy the commitment or the hefty price tag?

 - Get a taster for the environment

-Different gyms cater for different clients and their needs, so it's important before signing into a contract that you know that the gym you're signing up for is right for you.
-If you're a keen gym bunny, your needs and expectations will be different to an exercise novice, who wants a space to be able to get into exercise in their own time.
+Different gyms cater for different clients and their needs, so it's important before signing a contract you know that the gym you're signing up for is right for you.
+If you're a keen gym bunny, your needs and expectations will be different to an exercise novice, who will want space to be able to get into exercise in their own time.

 Free gym passes are available all year round, but there is often a spike around New Year or the beginning of Summer, so keep your eyes peeled for these.